Team973/2018-inseason/docs/YourFirstPR.md

 Once everything is good and free of errors :fire:, Andrew, Kyle, or Oliver will approve your pull request.
 When this happens you get to click the big green `MERGE` button.
 If you're done with your branch (you are probably done with your branch), delete it.

 Questions?
 Slack Andrew, Kyle, or Oliver

+Want to learn more?
+Check out this article for a great explanation of all the steps we did.  https://medium.com/@ashk3l/a-visual-introduction-to-git-9fdca5d3b43a  This article has a lot of helpful diagrams in it - especially for understanding the difference between "staging" and "commiting".